 Medications.
 Corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs), antihistamines, diet pills, oral contraceptives, and some antidepressants can increase blood pressure.

-Sustained and untreated high blood pressure may lead to end-organ damage, including coronary heart disease and left ventricular hypertrophy, heart failure (hypertension is the leading cause in developed countries), stroke, retinopathy, and kidney disease.
+Sustained and untreated high blood pressure may lead to end-organ damage, including coronary artery disease, left ventricular hypertrophy, heart failure (hypertension is the leading cause in developed countries), stroke, retinopathy, and kidney disease.
 Therefore, early diagnosis and treatment are important.

-Severely elevated blood pressure, typically defined as systolic pressure ≥ 180 mm Hg or diastolic pressure ≥ 120 mm Hg, can lead to end-organ dysfunction, such as retinopathy, encephalopathy, or nephropathy.
-Hypertension, accompanied by evidence of end-organ dysfunction is termed hypertensive emergency and requires blood pressure lowering within minutes to hours.
+Severely elevated blood pressure can lead to end-organ dysfunction, such as retinopathy, encephalopathy, or nephropathy.
+Hypertension accompanied by evidence of end-organ dysfunction is termed hypertensive emergency and requires blood pressure lowering within minutes to hours.
 Evidence of end-organ damage can rapidly develop in patients with previously normal blood pressure.
 Severely elevated blood pressure without any evidence of end-organ damage is termed hypertensive urgency and requires blood pressure lowering over hours to days in an outpatient setting.

 Diagnostic evaluation should consider possible causes of hypertension and its sequelae.
 Abnormal history or physical examination findings should guide cost-effective testing.
 Routine laboratory testing and procedures include an electrocardiogram, lipid profile, urinalysis, hematocrit, and a basic metabolic panel.
 Lipid goals are based on a cardiovascular risk factor assessment.